Flyiso/ingreadient-check/README.md

 TODO: Test label_video_reader with more videos and images to modify and make application
       usable for all kinds of ingredients lists.

+TODO: try use depth as guide when correcting perspective.

 TODO: control of distance between images in each merge?.
 TODO: Try to use panorama mode for stitcher every x
       merge(with high thresh?) to avoid loosing first img section